 Leader: Do you believe the Scriptures of the Old and New Testaments to be the Word of God, totally trustworthy, fully inspired by the Holy Spirit, the supreme, final, and the only infallible rule of faith and conduct?
-Elders: I do

 Leader: Are you in agreement with the Articles of Faith of the Bible Fellowship Church?

 Elders: I am